NovaGenesis – Inatel (BR)

 Evaluating Wireless Body Area Network MAC Protocols Power Consumption – Universidade Federal de Viçosa (UFV)

 Currently, wireless body area networks (WBANs) are widely used in medical environment in order to monitor and process vital signs of patients and then send this data for analysis.
 This research proposes a power consumption evaluation of several WBAN MAC protocols.
-The ZigBee protocol stack developed by Schmid et al., 2016 is used as a starting point for the implementation our protocols, and later it will be compared with DCAA-MAC protocol [Lee et al. 2011].
+The ZigBee protocol stack is used as a starting point for the implementation of our protocols, and later it will be compared with DCAA-MAC protocol.
 The evaluation will be based on the results obtained from simulations in real devices through the use of testbeds and the GNURadio platform.

 Experiments in Cognitive Radios – Universidade Federal de Lavras (BR)